 Compliance with Ind AS

-The financial statements of the Company have been prepared in accordance with Indian Accounting Standards ("Ind AS") notified under the Companies (Indian Accounting Standards) Rules, 2015(as amended) and relevant provisions of the Companies Act, 2013 ("the Act").
-The policies set out below have been consistently applied during the years presented.
+The financial statements of the Company have been prepared in accordance with Indian Accounting Standards ("Ind AS") notified under the Companies (Indian Accounting Standards) Rules, 2016(as amended) and relevant provisions of the Companies Act.
+2013 ("the Act").